 On Nov.
 16, Tucker observed a large crowd of students holding signs and marching around campus outside of the two small speech zones as they protested the recent election of Donald Trump.
 The student protestors stood directly outside of the Student Services Building and shouted slogans.
 The protestors even went inside of the Student Services Building for a period of time.
 Tucker did not observe any GVSU administrator or campus police officer approach the students or order them to stop engaging in their activities as had occurred with the Turning Point USA students.

-, filed in the U.S. District Court for the Western District of Michigan, asks the court to prohibit enforcement of the GVSU Speech Zone Policy and declare it to be a violation of the students’ freedoms protected under the First and 14th amendments to the U.S. Constitution.
+The lawsuit, Turning Point USA at Grand Valley State University v.
+The Trustees of Grand Valley State University, filed in the U.S. District Court for the Western District of Michigan, asks the court to prohibit enforcement of the GVSU Speech Zone Policy and declare it to be a violation of the students’ freedoms protected under the First and 14th amendments to the U.S. Constitution.

 ADF-allied attorney James R. Wierenga of David & Wierenga, P.C., is serving as local counsel for McKeeby, Tucker, and the Turning Point USA chapter.
 Wierenga is one of more than 3,100 private attorneys allied with ADF.